 The City of Carrollton Public Works Department has contracted a company to survey the pavement condition in streets and alleyways around town in an effort to ensure residents and visitors continue to receive the highest levels of city services.

-The surveys will be performed over the next couple of weeks by Infrastructure Management Systems (IMS) and will provide valuable data regarding the current condition of Carrollton roads.
+The surveys will be performed over the next couple of weeks by Infrastructure Management Services (IMS) and will provide valuable data regarding the current condition of Carrollton roads.

 IMS is a full-service consulting firm that performs surveys on the condition of pavement and asphalt, right-of-way assets, and pavement rehabilitation plans.
 The survey involves driving a specially equipped vehicle at speeds of 10 miles per hour or less over the pavement while lasers measure the pavement condition.
 The data is compiled in a single pass, reviewed, and scored to assist with prioritization of infrastructure repairs and can include condition rating, inventories, and geolocation.

-“A pavement survey is critical to objectively measure the pavement condition for pavement maintenance, repairs, and future capital projects.” said John Crawford, Public Works Director.
+“A pavement survey is critical to objectively measure the pavement condition for pavement maintenance, repairs, and future capital projects.”
+Public Works Director Jody Byerly said.

-If residents have any questions about the vehicle or the survey, contact Kirk Iverson, Contract Manager at 972.466.3482 or firstname.lastname@example.org.
+Pavement assessments are usually conducted every five years.
+If residents have any questions about the vehicle or the survey, email the City of Carrollton Public Works at email@example.com.